mtl-brainhack-school-2019/AtrophiedBrain-machine-learning-parameter-estimation/README.md

 ## Background
 The general objectives of this BrainHack project is to use machine learning techniques to estimate the parameters of mathematical models.

-## Specific learning objectives and deliverables/n
+## Specific learning objectives and deliverables
 During the BrainHack school, I hope to achieve to following goals:

 1) Starting from a fictive equation and data simulated with the equation, test machine learning tools to find the weight of parameters for the linear model.
 For example: